U.N. Security Council committee blacklists Nigeria's Boko Haram

 Boko Haram kidnapped more than 250 girls from a secondary school in Chibok in remote northeastern Nigeria on April 14 and has threatened to sell them into slavery.
 Eight other girls were taken from another village earlier this month.

-Boko Haram, which in the Hausa language means broadly "Western education is sinful," is loosely modelled on the Taliban movement in Afghanistan.
+Boko Haram, which in the Hausa language means broadly "Western education is sinful," is loosely modeled on the Taliban movement in Afghanistan.

 "Today, the Security Council took an important step in support of the government of Nigeria's efforts to defeat Boko Haram and hold its murderous leadership accountable for atrocities," U.S. Ambassador to the United Nations Samantha Power said in a statement.